Chart Color Schemes

 Wattle Glen - Diamond Creek ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Wattle Glen-Diamond Creek showed lower cultural diversity, with 85.1% born in Australia, 94.0% citizens, and 91.5% speaking English only at home.
-Christianity was the dominant religion at 45.7%.
-Judaism's population was slightly higher than Greater Melbourne's average of 0.1%.
+Wattle Glen-Diamond Creek showed cultural diversity below average, with 85.1% born in Australia, 94.0% being citizens, and 91.5% speaking English only at home.
+Christianity was the predominant religion at 45.7%.
+Judaism was slightly overrepresented at 0.1%, compared to Greater Melbourne's 0.1%.

 Frequently Asked Questions - Diversity